Madison, Florida: History

-The territory now known as Madison County was ruled at various times by Great Britain, Spain, and finally the United States.
+The territory now known as Madison County was ruled at various times by Spain and The United States of America.
 This area was developed for cotton plantations dependent on the labor of enslaved African Americans.
 After the Civil War and emancipation, many freedmen and their descendants stayed in the region, working as sharecroppers or tenant farmers.

 Racial violence of whites against blacks increased after the Reconstruction era, reaching a peak near the turn of the 20th century.
-The following blacks were lynched in Madison: Savage and James in 1882, Charles Martin, 1 February 1899; both James Denson and his stepson, 7 January 1901; and an unidentified man, 9 February 1906.
+The following African Americans were lynched in Madison: Savage and James in 1882, Charles Martin, 1 February 1899; both James Denson and his stepson, 7 January 1901; and an unidentified man, 9 February 1906.

 Geography

-Madison is located slightly east of the center of Madison County at 30°28′N 83°25′W (30.466, –83.415).
+Madison is located slightly east of the center of Madison County.
 U.S. Route 90 passes through the center of town, leading west 56 mi to Tallahassee, the state capital, and southeast 52 mi to Lake City.
 Interstate 10 passes 4 mi to the south of Madison with access from exits 251 and 258.

 According to the United States Census Bureau, the city has a total area of 2.7 sqmi, of which 0.05 sqmi, or 1.93%, are water.